stackprint/docs/docs/configuring-resources.md

 ###### allow <AttributeType>string</AttributeType>

-Determines which subjects this rule applies for.
+Determines which users this rule applies for.
 Valid values are:

-`user` The rule applies to a single subject.
+`user` The rule applies to a single user.

 `organisation` The rule applies to all subhects of an organisation.

-`authenticated` The rule applies to all authenticated subjects.
+`authenticated` The rule applies to all authenticated users.

 `admin` The rule only applies to administrators.